 Julie Collins (Principal)

 On starting out: “I started my career in the bank, but found there was a limit to how creative I could be with a bag of coins!
-So, I decided to change careers and re-trained as a florist, developing a successful wedding flower business and teaching floristry at Bicton College and working in my family’s florist shop.
+So in 1996, I decided to change careers and re-trained as a florist, developing a successful wedding flower business and teaching floristry at Bicton College and working in my family’s florist shop.
 In 2009 I joined forces with Tina Parkes to create the Academy, enabling me to share all the wonderful Floristry and business skills I have learn over the years.
 I am now qualified in sustainability management and moving forward I want to help florists to be as Eco friendly as possible.

 Proudest floristry moment: “I completed my Master Diploma in Professional Floristry with City & Guilds in 2011 was thrilled to receive the Teleflower ‘Floristry Student of the Year’ award in both Practical and Theory.
 I loved the creative challenge and design development of the Level 5 course, and now I get to share that enthusiasm with my students.”

 Academy Highlight: “I am very proud of the Academy Level 2 and 3 courses that Tina and I developed.
 We have taken elements of the traditional courses, and given them a European twist, which means lots of hands-on, practical experience to bring students on more quickly in the early stages.”